prevwong/reka.js/docs/guides/getting-started.md

 });
 ```

-The `Frame` instance computes a `View` which is the resulting render output of a component's instance.
+The `Frame` instance computes a `View` which is the resulting render output of a component's instance:

-We can retrieve the computed `View` by accessing the `root` property of a `Frame`:

 ```tsx
 const view = frame.view;